-Upon successful completion of the Digital Entertainment Design and Production degree, students will:
+Upon successful completion of the Digital Entertainment Design and Production degree, students will be able to:

-- Apply artistic decisions that fit with the mood and atmosphere suitable for the client or project needs. - Apply elements of design, composition, and color theory to create professional work. - Design and assemble a complete production book that will cover the necessities of all aspects of the full production cycle for digital films and games. - Demonstrate the ability to properly delegate tasks that best fit within the needs of the project or client. - · Write a full production breakdown according to the type of project. - Effectively communicate technical issues and design solutions through written, oral, and visual means. - Demonstrate proficiency and professional competencies with care and use of computer and video equipment. - Effectively present through oral, written, and graphic communication a design, research project, or skill demonstration. - Assess the project to compute the needs and timelines of the client(s) and/or project(s). - Justify the artistic and technical choices that have been made through production and communication. - Set up a production that follows a schedule and production book to construct a story. - Produce a professional project that summarizes the practice of the technical and artistic technique and skills.
+- Defend artistic decisions that fit with the mood and atmosphere suitable for needs of the client(s) or project(s). - Create professional design work with the elements of design, composition, and color theory. - Assemble a complete production book that will cover the necessities of all aspects of the full production cycle for the project(s). - Delegate tasks that best fit within the needs of the project(s) or client(s). - Write a full production breakdown according to the type of project(s). - Analyze technical issues and design solutions through written, oral, and visual means. - Demonstrate professional competencies with care and use of industry standard equipment. - Show through oral, written, and graphic design a skill demonstration. - Assess the needs and timelines of the client(s) and/or project(s). - Justify artistic and technical choices that have been made through production and communication. - Establish a production that follows a schedule and production book to construct a story. - Produce a professional project that summarizes the practice of the technical, artistic technique, and skills.